Cody Scarpetta: Milwaukee Brewers

-He was called up to the majors on July 10, 2011, but did not pitch, and was sent down the next day.
+Scarpetta was called up to the majors on July 10, 2011, but did not pitch, and was sent down the next day, becoming a phantom ballplayer.
 After the season, he played with the Peoria Javelinas of the Arizona Fall League, and he struggled, going 0-3 in 4 starts with a 19.64 ERA.
-He was named the 7th best prospect in the Brewers organization by Baseball America.
+Scarpetta was named the 7th best prospect in the Brewers organization by Baseball America.
 Tommy John reconstructive elbow surgery kept him from playing in the 2012 season.
 He returned to baseball on June 2, 2013 with Brevard County.
-In 11 starts he went 0-5 with a 7.15 ERA and 36 walks in 34 innings.
-Scarpetta was released from the Brewers on December 21, 2013.
+In 11 starts for the affiliate, Scarpetta went 0-5 with a 7.15 ERA and 36 walks in 34 innings.
+Scarpetta was released from the Brewers organization on December 21.